 Choose a language:

 Sea horse (Lat.
-Hippocampus hippocampus).
+Hippocampus guttulatus).
 Coastal fish species often found among meadows of Posidonia.
 It grows till 16 cm.
 With tail, sea-horse undertakes for objects on sea bottom.
 It swims upright and avoid predators by mimicking the colour of underwater plants.
-The body is variable in colour: brown, orange, purple or black, sometimes with pale blotches.
-Sea horse is frequent in lagunes and brackish waters.
+The body is variable in colour: greenish-brown, dark brown to black, yellow-green or reddish with numerous blue-white spots.
 Females laying eggs in males’ abdomen and embryonal development occurs three weeks.
 They are known to be ambush predators whom feed on live, moving food.
 It feeds with small crabs and fishes.
 It has no teeth and no stomach.
 Food passes through their digestive systems so quickly, they must eat almost constantly to stay alive.
-Occasionally some specimens catches by trawls, and it’s under protection.
+It is often taken as a souvenir, so it is endangered.
+It’s under protection.

 Local name